macp3o/linux-tweaks/README.md

 # Tux Tweaks

-Tux tweaks contains customizations  I apply to Debian-based Linux systems after installation to optimize several critical settings, including disk access, networking, memory swapping, and usability,
+Tux tweaks contains customizations  I apply after installation to optimize critical settings, including disk access, networking, memory swapping, and usability, on Debian-based Linux systems,

-Systems targeted by these settings include primarily Debian, Ubuntu, and Mint desktop systems.
-For RHEL-based systems, some adjustments are required, and servers usually require much different, and more custom, tuning.

 The tweaks include:
 * Customizations that can be applied automatically by script, and